Recently, I was in a quandary and could only escape it with a much-needed mindset and attitude change.

-Two weeks ago I was in a quandary.
-I called my best friend, Gail, for advice.
-It had to do with an important issue that needed resolution.
+With my problem weighing heavily, I called my best friend, Gail, for advice.
+I had an important issue that needed resolution.
 But how?

 I had tried to solve my problem in the manner most of us tried but was met with 100 percent resistance.
 When I used my friend’s suggestion, the negative resistance faded away because what I discussed made sense and the situation reversed itself and turned positive.
 Thank you, Gail.